automl/Auto-PyTorch/README.md

 ## Contributing

-If you want to contribute to Auto-PyTorch, clone the repository and checkout our current development branch
+If you want to contribute to Auto-PyTorch, clone the repository and checkout our current development branch.

 ```sh
 $ git checkout refactor_development
 ```

+Note that you should follow the [Github Rules](https://github.com/automl/Auto-PyTorch/wiki/Github-Rules) for smooth communication.

 ## Examples

-For a detailed tutorial, please refer to the jupyter notebook in https://github.com/automl/Auto-PyTorch/tree/master/examples/basics.
+For a detailed tutorial, please refer to the Jupyter Notebook in https://github.com/automl/Auto-PyTorch/tree/master/examples/basics.

 In a nutshell: